 The School of Computing is supportive of students who wish to attend graduate school part- time.
-To ensure satisfactory progress, ALL graduate students are required to register for at least 3 semester hours of CSCI coursework for fall/spring term.
-However, a MAMS student may take courses in the MAMS core which are offered by other MAMS departments.
-Similarly, a Ph.D. student may take courses in his/her minor.
+To ensure satisfactory progress, ALL graduate students are required to register for at least 3 credit hours of CSCI coursework for fall/spring term or summer terms.